If you are looking for braces that match the color of your teeth, then you might want to consider Ceramin Braces.

 - Brushing and flossing after every meal can help remove the food particles that might cause stains.

-- Avoiding foods and beverages that can cause stains or discoloration.
+- Avoid foods and beverages that can cause stains or discoloration.
 Tomatoes, wine, coffee, tea, soda, or ketchup can cause stains on brackets and your teeth.

 - Smoking can leave yellowish stains on your teeth and all the components of your braces.
 Therefore, Quit Smoking.